 Check whether there is an ombudsman who can help you.

-Holiday disputes are dealt with by the Association of British Travel Agents (020 3117 0599), which represents 5,000 companies.
+Holiday disputes are dealt with by the Association of British Travel Agents (020 3117 0599).
 Under Civil Aviation Authority rules, airlines are governed by ATOL – Air Travel Organisers’ Licensing (020 7453 6700).
 When booking a holiday and/or flight, it’s a good idea to look out for the ABTA and ATOL symbols.

 Many other businesses subscribe to consumer codes and dispute resolution procedures approved by the Trading Standards Institute (TSI), but the TSI does not itself deal with complaints.
 It recommends your first step should be Citizens Advice (see opening paragraph).